Political development in modern Gibraltar: Development of the modern Government of Gibraltar

 The outbreak of World War II in 1939 put an early end to the beginnings of self-government in Gibraltar.
 Gibraltar's strategic geographical position and the threat of bombing raids by the Axis powers led to the evacuation of most of the civilian population.
 Many were evacuated first to Morocco and later to the United Kingdom, others were taken to the Portuguese island of Madeira or the British colony of Jamaica.
-The evacuation led to conflicting emotions; on the one hand the experience of the Blitz strengthened British ties, whilst prejudice and racism encountered in the United Kingdom reinforced the sense of Gibraltarian identity.
+The evacuation led to conflicting emotions; on the one hand the experience of the Blitz strengthened British ties, while prejudice and racism encountered in the United Kingdom reinforced the sense of Gibraltarian identity.
 Spanish neutrality ensured Gibraltar was never the subject of a serious military threat but it led to the suspicion among evacuees that a deal had been done with the Fascist Dictator General Franco to return Gibraltar to Spain after the conflict.